nelsonkd/pot-bluemix-docs/Lab 3 - Customize and Deploy an Application/README.md

 + How to create a remote hook
 + How to test the remote hook
-+ Publish App to Liberty Collective
++ Publish App to Bluemix

 Proceed to [Lab 4 - Configure and Secure an API](../Lab%204%20-%20Configure%20and%20Secure%20an%20API)